SteeltoeOSS/Documentation/docs/messaging/amqp.md

 <a name="steeltoe-messaging-amqptemplate"></a>
 ## `AmqpTemplate`

-As with many other high-level abstractions provided by the Spring Framework and related projects, Steeltoe AMQP provides a "template" that plays a central role.
+As with many other high-level abstractions provided by the Spring Framework and related projects, Steeltoe RabbitMQ provides a "template" that plays a central role.
 The interface that defines the main operations is called `AmqpTemplate`.
 Those operations cover the general behavior for sending and receiving messages.
 In other words, they are not unique to any implementation &#151; hence the "AMQP" in the name.